kz370/kz370/README.md

 - 🌱 I’m a freelancer

-- 💬 Ask me about **html, CSS, JavaScript, jQuery, bootstrap, Laravel and react**
+- 💬 Ask me about **html, CSS, JavaScript, jQuery, bootstrap, Laravel, React and React-Native**

 - 📫 How to reach me **khaledzaki370@gmail.com**